Law of the iterated logarithm for supercritical non-local spatial branching processes: Introduction

 Assumption (H3), inherited from \cite{Y25}, serves as a regularity condition on the branching mechanism.
-This condition is only required to ensure the existence of a stochastic integral representation for the non-local superprocesses, and the latter is primarily used to establish a law of large numbers (see Lemma \ref{lem2.2} below).
-So, (H3) is not strictly necessary and can be replaced by some other conditions, such as, Conditions 7.1 and 7.2 of \cite[Chapter 7]{Li}.
+This condition is only required to ensure the existence of a stochastic integral representation for the non-local superprocesses, which in turn is used to establish an upper bound for the fourth moment of the superprocess (see, e.g.\cite[Lemma A.3]{Y25}).
+This bound will be employed later in our argument.
+So, condition (H3) is not strictly necessary and can be replaced by some other conditions, such as, Conditions 7.1 and 7.2 of \cite[Chapter 7]{Li}.